madfam-io/plinto/docs/design/POLAR_INTEGRATION_DESIGN.md

 ### 1. Use Polar as Merchant of Record (MoR)
 Replace Fungies.io with Polar for all non-Mexican paying customers, leveraging Polar's developer-first payment infrastructure.

-### 2. Offer Polar Plugin for Plinto Customers
+### 2. Offer Polar Plugin for Janua Customers
-Provide a Plinto plugin similar to Better-Auth's Polar implementation, enabling Plinto users to accept payments through Polar while using Plinto authentication.
+Provide a Janua plugin similar to Better-Auth's Polar implementation, enabling Janua users to accept payments through Polar while using Janua authentication.

 ### 3. Dogfood Our Own Features
-Use Plinto's own authentication and organization management features to power our Polar integration, demonstrating real-world usage.
+Use Janua's own authentication and organization management features to power our Polar integration, demonstrating real-world usage.

 ---